KosinskiLab/pyTME/doc/quickstart/matching/particle_picking.rst

                 --template emd_3228_resampled.mrc \
                 --template-mask emd_3228_resampled_mask.mrc \
                 --lowpass 40 \
-                --scramble-phases \
+                --background-correction phase-scrambling \
                 --angular-sampling 8 \
                 --output output_scramble.pickle

-        We then use the scores obtained from the noise template to normalize our observations.
-Note, that you do not need to use a noise template for this, but in principle any other cellular component you would like to avoid, e.g., membranes, fiducial markers or alternative macromolecules.
+        Instead of noise, you can also template match using any other cellular component you would like to avoid, e.g., membranes, fiducial markers or alternative macromolecules.
+Such runs can be used for normalization in post

         .. code-block:: bash